lscsoft/pcat/README.txt

 PCAT.py's output is an URL with scatterplots and analysis for the given times.

-    - PCAT.py               Wraps the PCAT pipeline in a single program.
+    - PCAT.py               Full pipeline for a single channel.
-                            See examples in the quick start guide below.
+    - PCAT_configread.py    Wraps the above and runs on a list of channels, generating html summary pages.
-    - PCAT_configread.py    Wraps the above, this takes as arguments a list of GPS times or two time intervals plus configuration files (see included .config files for examples) and and runs the PCAT pipeline on the given channels.
+                            This can take as argument either start and end GPS times, resulting in the analysis of the locked times between start and end times or a list of GPS times to be analyzed.
-                            Generating a summary page when finished.
+                            Configuration files are also needed (see .config files for examples).
-    - download_frames.py    Retrieves frame files using the pylal library Arguments are start and end time in GPS time, channel name, IFO and frame type.
+    - download_frames.py    Retrieves frame files using gwpy library Arguments are start and end time in GPS time, channel name, IFO and frame type.
                             Data is downloaded and split into